 421 Main Street, Rockland

 Fisherman turned restaurateur!
 This eatery offers fresh fish, oysters, mussels, lobster and other seafood cooked the way a fisherman cooks.
-There is no fried food.
+New this year they are offering fried seafood dinners also.
 Nice selection of craft beers.
-Open seven days for lunch and dinner.
-They offer our guests a special discount – ask your innkeeper.
+Open seven days for lunch and dinner in season.
+They have really great prices because there is no middle man.
+They also offer our guests a very generous special discount – ask your innkeeper how to claim it.
 207-809-1974

 Seasonal Lobster Pounds: